L source: Contents

-According to Honoré (1968), the unique material ("L") amounted to 35% of the Gospel of Luke.

-According to Honoré (1968), the unique material in the third Gospel (termed "L") amounted to 35% of that gospel.
+According to Honoré (1968), the unique material in the third Gospel amounted to 35% of that gospel.
 Theissen (1998) went further, stating that the special material comprises nearly half of the Gospel of Luke.

 L includes the Annunciation, the Visitation, the Lukan account of the virgin birth of Jesus (including the Adoration of the Shepherds, the Circumcision and Presentation of Jesus at the Temple), the Finding in the Temple, many parables of Jesus, and Jesus at Herod's court.
 Like Matthew's unique source, known as M, the L source has several parables such as the Parable of the Good Samaritan (Luke 10:25–37) and the Parable of the Prodigal Son (Luke 15:11–32).

 According to E. Earle Ellis (1999), the L source material exhibits the highest prevalence of Semitisms within the Luke–Acts corpus, so that Semitic sources were probably at the basis of L source verses such as Luke 1:5–2:40; 5:1–11; 7:11–17, 36–50; 8:1–3; 9:51–56; 11:27f.; 13:10–17; 14:1–6; 17:11–19; 19:1–10; 23:50–24:53.
 By contrast, the portions of the Gospel of Luke that parallel the contents of the Gospel of Mark represented 'a more polished Greek' than Mark's, and show fewer Hebraisms.

+Decline

+The study of hypothetical pre-Gospel sources is declining in scholarship, with the tendency most visible with the M and L sources.
+Interest in L and proto-Luke virtually disappeared by the latter half of the twentieth century, though Paffenroth's 1997 monograph renewed interest.